 These technologies, along with the IoT, AI, and Machine Learning, “are changing the fabric of our existence as we know it today, and it becomes crucial for us to embrace this change at the outset,” said Kapoor.

-In 2015, the ISDI signed a three year partnership with Microsoft Ventures to setup an accelerator “to catalyze the country’s technology startup ecosystem with design and innovation expertise,” according to press release.
+In 2015, the ISDI signed a three year partnership with Microsoft Ventures to setup an accelerator “to catalyze the country’s technology startup ecosystem with design and innovation expertise,” according to a press release.

 With the launch of the new Immersive Media Centre, Mumbai seems to be on track to lead Indian innovation on a global scale.